jll63/yomm2/reference/set_error_handler.md

 immediately after calling the handler, but the handler can prevent program termination by throwing an exception.
 The default handler writes an error message to `stderr` in debug mode.

-The handler can determine the exact type of the error by examining the
-variant:
-- `hash_search_error`: [update](/reference/update.md) could not find a hash function for the registered classes.
-- `resolution_error`: there is no applicable definition for the arguments of a method call or (next)[method.md#add_definition], or it is ambiguous; the `status` field is set accordingly
-- `unknown_class_error`: a class that has not been registered is used as a base in [register_class](/reference/register_class.md), or in a method declaration or definition, or (in debug mode only) as an argument for a method call

 `set_error_handler` returns the previous handler.